CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricApplianceRole.md

 HasLinkControlPolicy returns a boolean if a field has been set.

+### SetLinkControlPolicyNil

+`func (o *FabricApplianceRole) SetLinkControlPolicyNil(b bool)`

+ SetLinkControlPolicyNil sets the value for LinkControlPolicy to be an explicit nil

+### UnsetLinkControlPolicy
+`func (o *FabricApplianceRole) UnsetLinkControlPolicy()`

+UnsetLinkControlPolicy ensures that no value is present for LinkControlPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)